1944

 Earl Hines and His Orchestra

-16 pieces: unidentified, unidentified, Palmer Davis, Willie Cook (tp); Cliff Smalls (tb, p); Gus Chappell, unidentified (tb); Scoops Carey (as, cl); Lloyd Smith (as, fl); Unidentified, Wardell Gray (ts); John Williams (bars); Earl Hines (p, dir); Rene Hall (g); Lucille Dixon (b); David Booth (d); Betty Roche, Jesse Perry (voc).
+16 pieces: unidentified, unidentified, Palmer Davis, Willie Cook (tp); Cliff Smalls (tb, p); Gus Chappell, unidentified (tb); Scoops Carey (as, cl); Lloyd Smith (as, fl); Unidentified, Wardell Gray (ts); John Williams (bars); Earl Hines (p, dir); Rene Hall (g), arr; Lucille Dixon (b); David Booth (d); Betty Roche, Jesse Perry (voc).

 Louise Beavers,